-The equity risk depends on the total exposure to equities.
-In order to maintain a good understanding of the actual equity risk, a.s.r. applies the look through approach for investment funds to assess the equity risk.
+The equity risk takes into account the risk arising from the sensitivity of the values of assets, liabilities and financial instruments to changes in the level or in the volatility of market prices of equities.
+Exposure to equity markets exists in both assets and liabilities.
+Asset exposure exists through direct equity investments.
+In order to maintain a good understanding of the actual equity risk, a.s.r. applies the look-through approach for investment funds to assess the equity risk.

-The required capital for equity risk is determined by calculating the impact on the available capital due to an immediate drop in share prices.
-Both assets and liabilities are taken into account.
-Stocks listed in regulated markets in countries in the EEA or OECD are shocked by 39% together with the symmetric adjustment of the equity capital charge (type I).
-Stocks in countries that are not members of the EEA or OECD, unlisted equities, alternative investments, or investment funds in which the look-through principle is not possible, are shocked by 49% together with the symmetric adjustment of the equity capital charge (type II).
+The Solvency II SF equity risk is determined by calculating the impact on the available capital due to an immediate drop in equity prices.

+- Equities listed in regulated markets in countries in the EEA or OECD are shocked by 39% together with the symmetric adjustment (type I). - Equities in countries that are not members of the EEA or OECD, unlisted equities, alternative investments, or investment funds in which the look-through principle is not possible, are shocked by 49% together with the symmetric adjustment (type II). - Investments of a strategic nature are shocked by 22%. - The equity capital of the renewable investments qualifying as an infrastructure investment is shocked by 30% together with the symmetric adjustment.